It's 'glowtime' for Apple's iPhone 16 launch event

 Key Takeaways

-- Apple's iPhone 16 hardware keynote is expected to take place on September 10, according to a new Bloomberg report.
+- iPhone 16 hardware keynote expected with new iPhones and Apple Watch updates.

-- The event will launch the iPhone 16 series, as well as new Apple Watch and AirPods models.

-- Apple hasn't sent out any official invitations yet, but will likely do so in the coming days.

-Interestingly, the official confirmed date for the event is September 9, which is a day earlier than industry analyst Mark Gurman had predicted.
-The event will be available via live stream directly from Apple's website at 1pm ET/10am PT.
+- AirPods likely to be refreshed with ANC and new charging case expected, too.

-Apple's long-awaited iPhone 16 hardware keynote is expected to take place on September 10, according to a new report by Bloomberg's Mark Gurman.
-The event is slated to be a big one, as we're expecting refreshes to both the Apple Watch and AirPods lineup in addition to the new iPhone models.
+Apple's long-awaited iPhone 16 hardware keynote has been officially scheduled for Sept.
+9, slightly ahead of the previously reported date of Sept.
+10 by Bloomberg's Mark Gurman Themed 'It's Glowtime,' the event promises major updates, including refreshes to both the Apple Watch and AirPods lineup, and will be broadcast live from Apple Park at 1pm ET/10am PT, with invitations already sent out to media and influencers.

-This year, we're expecting new iPhones in the form of the iPhone 16, iPhone 16 Plus, iPhone 16 Pro, and iPhone 16 Pro Max.
-The base models are widely expected to adopt the Action Button that was previously exclusive to the iPhone 15 Pro and 15 Pro Max models.
+This year's lineup includes the iPhone 16, iPhone 16 Plus, iPhone 16 Pro, and iPhone 16 Pro Max.
+The base models are widely expected to feature the Action Button, previously an exclusive to the iPhone 15 Pro and 15 Pro Max models.

 Ultra, Slim, Air, Fold: All the iPhone variants Apple is rumored to be working on